Sapp Battery Salvage

 The site’s PRPs conducted the OU-1 source control cleanup from 1999 through 2001.
 Cleanup activities included digging up, solidifying, stabilizing and placing 93,944 cubic yards of soil and material in a 13-acre area on site.

-In 2004, EPA began to investigate remaining ground water contamination.
+In 2004, EPA began to investigate remaining OU-2 ground water contamination.
 EPA determined that the pump-and-treat approach would not work at the site because structure of the aquifer.
+As new groundwater data became available, the understanding of site conditions evloved, and new remedial approaches became feasible.
 In 2011, EPA issued a ROD Amendment to change the ground water cleanup plan to monitored natural attenuation.

 EPA conducted cleanup activities for OU-3 in 2007 and 2008.
 EPA dug up and disposed of 58,347 tons of contaminated soil and sediment off site.